embedeep/Free-TPU/README.md

 Others|CPU|No|All Layers in CAFFE

 ## Software Development Kits
 ***Free TPU SDK*** imports the trained model from CAFFE directly to generate the BIN file.
 No further re-training or fine-tuning necessary.
 However, we DO NOT release the SDK for FREE TPU yet.
 Instead, we provide the BIN and corresponding MODEL file of typical NN network.
-You can use the BIN to launch a NN algorithm (such as detection based on YOLOV3).
-Or, you also can ***train*** your own Datasets using the MODEL, and generate your ***own BIN*** through a simple tool (release later) by merging *your-own caffe-model* and the *old BIN*.
-Now, your own BIN is available for any usage!
+You can use the BIN to launch a NN algorithm (such as detection with YOLOV3 or segmentation with ICNet).
+Or, you also can ***train*** with your own Datasets based on the MODEL, and generate your ***own BIN*** through a simple tool (release later) by merging *your-own caffe-model* and the *old BIN*.
+Then, your own BIN is available for any usage!

 ## Difference between FREE TPU and Commercial EEP TPU
 ||FREE TPU|EEP TPU